YuliyaKar/mtasubway-project/README.md

-Analysis of New York Subway data.
+Analysis of New York MTA Subway data.

 This is the class project of Udacity Data Science course.